Skip to content

 Section titled “I’m getting an “out of memory” error.
 What should I do?”

-This happens when generating very large font atlases.
-Try one of the following solutions:
+This happens with very large font atlases.
+Solutions:

 • Reduce texture dimensions.